 (We also did quite a few ebooks!)

 As well as a chapbook and 2 issues of LCRW (these 3 always include free first class mail shipping):

 & even more more fabulous books . . . all shipping free Priority (if only I could spell that) free until December 20th:

-Time for a quick annual reminder that holiday mail dates are coming up fast.
-Our office will be closed as usual from December 20 – January 1, 2014.
+Here’s our quick annual note that holiday mail dates are coming up fast.
+Also, our office will be closed from December 24 – January 1, 2015 and, based on previous years, it is unlikely we will ship over that period.
 (Of course, Weightless is always open.)

-Here are the last order dates for Small Beer Press — which are not the same as everyone else, see note about the office being closed above.
+Here are the 2014 last order dates for Small Beer Press — which are almost the same as every other biz else in the USA.
 Dates for international shipping are here.

 We ship all books media mail for free in the USA.
-If you want to guarantee pre-holiday arrival, please add on Priority Mail.
+But: Media Mail parcels are the last to go on trucks.
+If the truck is full, Media Mail does not go out until the next truck.
+And if that one’s full, too, . . . you get the idea.
+So, if you’d like to guarantee pre-holiday arrival, please add on Priority Mail.

 |Domestic Mail Class/Product||Cut Off Date|

 |First Class Mail||Dec-20|

 The First Class and Priority Mail International Shipping deadlines are . . . tomorrow!
 Eek.
 We can still ship your books if you order today!